 Work in the lab under Dr Jamie Bojko at the National Horizons Centre, Teesside University, points towards a complex viral and bacterial complement underlying the cause for 'mouth rot'.
-However, further data and sample collection are required in order to identify the key pathogens.
+So far, some of the possible key pathogens have been identified, and now work is ongoing to demonstrate that these pathogens are indeed causing the observed disease.
+Further data and sample collection is needed to continue advancing our understanding of this condition, both epidemiologically and pathologically.